Bhavyaa369/VLSI-LAB-EXP-5/README.md

-# VLSI-LAB-EXP-5
+EXP-1

+DATE:

-# SIMULATION AND IMPLEMENTATION OF FINITE STATE MACHINE
+                               SIMULATION AND IMPLEMENTATION OF FINITE STATE MACHINE

 **AIM:**